 Many developers are concerned with the size of their compiled app.
 As the APK, app bundle, or IPA version of a Flutter app is self-contained and holds all the code and assets needed to run the app, its size can be a concern.
-The larger an app, the more space it requires on a device, the longer it takes to download, and it may break the limit of useful features like Android instant apps.
+The larger an app, the more space it requires on a device, the longer it takes to download, and it might break the limit of useful features like Android instant apps.

 Debug builds are not representative